CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 ​ Exponents & Logarithms: `exp, expm1, log, log10, log2, log1p, logaddexp, logaddexp2`

+While the elementary function objects are instances of the `DifferentiableFunction` class, they contain an additional `DifferentiableInnerFunction` object.
+This inner object is also a `Unop` that represents a single node on the calculation graph.
+This inner object is necessitated by the Chain Rule of calculus: for a composition of functions $f(g(x))$, the derivative of the outer function with respect to $x$ is $df/dg*dg/dx$.
+It is therefore necessary for the outer function (f) to store an instance of the inner function (g), so that when a user requests the derivative of f is requested, differentiation can first be recursively propagated to the inner function before computing the derivative of the outermost function.

-We used two classes to implement the elementary functions: `DifferentiableInnerFunction` and `DifferentiableFunction`.
-At first this was slightly confusing to us, and we thought we needed only one class, e.g. `fl.sin` analogous to `np.sin`.
-But we need our calculation graph to have one class instance for every node.
-This led to a design where the `DifferentiableInnerFunction` is a `Unop` that represents a  single node on the calculation graph.
-It has one input, a Fluxion `f` that can be either a value type or another Fluxion.
-The `__init__` method for it binds the fluxion it depends on, plus two callables `func` and `deriv`.
-As an example, when we construct a node `el_func_node = fl.sin(fl.var('x'))`for $f(x) = sin(x)$, the input `el_func_node.f`is an instance of `Var` with name 'x', and the two callables are `node.func = np.sin` and `node.deriv = np.cos`.
+The `DifferentiableInnerFunction` class has one input, a Fluxion `f` that can be either a value type or another Fluxion.
+Its `__init__` method binds this other Fluxion, plus two callables `func` and `deriv`.
+As an example, when we construct a node `elem_func_node = fl.sin(fl.Var('x'))`for $f(x) = sin(x)$, the input `elem_func_node.f`is an instance of `Var` with name 'x', and the two callables are `node.func = np.sin` and `node.deriv = np.cos`.

 The `DifferentiableFunction` class is what is exposed to end users.
 It is essentially a factory for producing instances of `DifferentiableInnerFunction`.
 The `__init__` method basically associates one of these factories with the two callables for the function and its derivatives, plus the tensor sizes and names.
 As an example of how this works,                               `sin = DifferentiableFunction(np.sin, np.cos, 'sin', 'x', 1, 1)`